 PC5 QoS flow to SL-DRB mapping rule: a mapping rule determining on which SL-DRB packets of a PC5 QoS flow shall be carried.

 QoS flow to DRB mapping rule: a mapping rule determining on which DRB packets of a QoS flow shall be carried.

+QoS flow to MRB mapping rule: a mapping rule determining on which MRB packets of a QoS flow shall be carried.

 Reflective QoS flow to DRB mapping: a QoS flow to DRB mapping scheme where a UE monitors the QoS flow to DRB mapping rule in the DL, and applies it to in the UL.